ahadali/TheQuizApp/README.md

 # TheQuizApp for Udacity
-* This app is created under Udacity's Google India Challenge Scholarship Program for Android(Basics) Course.
+* This app is created under Udacity's Google India Challenge Scholarship Program for Android Basic Course.
 * https://in.udacity.com